 Eggnog is a classic holiday drink.
-This recipe from the 1900’s has fondly been dubbed ‘Designated Driver Required Eggnog’ thanks to its classic booziness.
+This family recipe from the 1900’s is very boozy and perfect for adult parties.
 Drink responsibly!

 Eggnog (or Egg Nog or Egg-Nog; all the same thing) is probably the most classic drink for the winter holidays.